 “For we know that the whole creation groans and labors with birth pangs together until now” (Romans 8:22).

-WHEN BAD DAYS COME, WE NEED TO PAY ATTENTION TO THE REMINDER THAT WE’RE BEING GIVEN.
+WHEN BAD DAYS COME, WE NEED TO PAY ATTENTION TO THE REMINDER BEING GIVEN TO US.
 Good days are reminders too, of course; they remind us that God created the world.
-But bad days should remind us that the present world, tragically broken by our own sinfulness, is a dangerous place to settle down.
+But bad days should remind us that the present world, tragically broken by sin, is a dangerous place to settle down.

 If our hearts are set on God, we are on our way to a place that can truly be called home.
 A “rest” awaits us, if we’re among the “people of God” (Hebrews 4:9).
 But we haven’t yet reached our rest, and until we do, we are sojourners — temporary residents in a country not our own, strangers in a strange land.

 But we tend to forget, don’t we?
-We forget that we’re aliens, and we fall into the habit of thinking like permanent citizens who’re quite at home here and have no desire to leave.
+We forget that we’re aliens, and we fall into the habit of thinking like permanent citizens who are quite at home here and have no desire to leave.

 What do we do with these reminders, as painful as they often are?
 At the very least, we should be grateful for them.
 But also, we should bear them with humility, dignity, and courage.
 And above all, we should not fail to let them have their intended effect on us.
 If God is reminding us, we should let ourselves be reminded and not waste the care that He’s bestowing upon us.